sfgeekgit/ktfh/src/data/story.md

 <h2>Beta version, under development</h2>

-<h2>NOT PUBLIC please do not share (yet)</h2>
+<h2>NOT PUBLIC<BR> please do not share (yet)</h2>

+TODO: write intro for the game here.

-todo, intro the game, the point of the game, your goal as a player, how the essay is relevant
+the point of the game is...
+Your goal as a player is...

+The essay is relevant because...

 You control an AI startup.

 You have choices to make.

-Choices that affect the growth and sucesss of your company.
+Choices that affect the growth and success of your company.

 Choices that affect the growth and success of humanity itself.